 06 of 10

 Sage is simply delicious!
 It offers the added benefit of being a good companion plant for tomato growers.
-With all of the colors and sizes that sage comes in, you will be sure to find the unique look you want for the garden.
+With all of the colors and sizes that Sage comes in, you will be sure to find the unique look you want for the garden.

 07 of 10

-Thyme is so delicate, it is amazing how much scent and taste there is in each leaf.
+Thyme is so delicate, and it is amazing how much scent and taste there is in each leaf.
 Thyme is also wonderful for improving the taste of tomatoes.
-Try adding a creeping thyme to the front edge of your container garden.
-While it spills over the side in a lovely wave of tiny flowers and leaves, know that it is also helping your tomatoes taste their very best.
+Try adding creeping thyme to the front edge of your container garden.
+While it spills over the side in a lovely wave of tiny flowers and leaves, know that it is also helping your tomatoes taste the very best.

 08 of 10

-ou may be surprised to know that catnip makes a good companion plant for tomatoes.
+You may be surprised to know that catnip makes a good companion plant for tomatoes.
 The truth is, it makes a great plant for beneficial insects that help protect your tomatoes.
 So, planting it in an area close by but not necessarily right next to, your plants is all you need to do.
 Try keeping this member of the mint family in check by planting in a pot.Continue to 9 of 10 below.

 09 of 10